Defining the University’s approach to Access Control

 This procedure is intended to be read and understood by all users of University IT systems.

-Access to the University resources must be granted on a need to know basis.
-Access control must be implemented to grant the least privileges required to fulfill a role.
+Access to University resources must be granted on a need-to-know basis.
+Access control must be implemented to grant the least privileges required to fulfil a role.
 This applies to physical access, system and device level access and methods of authentication.

-Appropriate access levels are defined by business owners, in consultation with Information Asset Owners.
+Appropriate access levels are defined and maintained by business owners, in consultation with Information Asset Owners.

 The central university Active Directory (AD) system is the core authentication system and should be used by any service requiring user account authentication, including federating to non-AD or cloud services as appropriate.
 To maintain lists of who has access to systems, AD Groups should be used to grant privileged access to systems or aspects of systems.